isaacnmm/pestpolicy-hugo2XX/content/posts/who-makes-county-line-tillers/index.md

 layout: post
 ---

 Many of the tractor Implements we use to break or till our land or lawns are manufactured in the US.
-Finish mowers and [tillers](https://pestpolicy.com/best-electric-tiller-for-clay-soil/) are mainly manufactured in Italy. - Well, some wheels, ripper teeth, cutting edges, blades, gears, gearboxes, steel are made in China.
+Finish mowers and [tillers](https://pestpolicy.com/best-electric-tiller-for-clay-soil/)are mainly manufactured in Italy. - Well, some wheels, ripper teeth, cutting edges, blades, gears, gearboxes, steel are made in China.
 But, *who makes county line tillers?

 * **Simple answer - county line tillers are manufactured by King Kutter - great for the yard, garden, or raised beds.